We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Experts aren’t sure what causes autism.
 Given the wide range of symptoms and severity, autism is likely caused by several factors, including genetics and environmental factors.

-While there’s no evidence that the exact cause of autism is different between the sexes, some experts suggest that boys are at a higher risk of developing it.
+While there’s no evidence that the exact cause of autism is different between the sexes, some experts suggest that boys are at a higher chance of developing it.

 As a result, a child’s mind might focus more on understanding and categorizing objects, traits that are generally associated with the male brain.
 This is in contrast to empathizing and socializing, which are more often associated with female brains.